vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/3-advanced-quantization.md

 **Workflow:** Quantize with llm-compressor to SafeTensors for GPU serving.
 Convert to GGUF only if deploying to CPU/edge.

-## Hands-On: Analyzing Quantization Results

-Open notebook: `experiments/9-model-optimization/2-advanced-quantization.ipynb`

-Follow the instructions in the notebook to:

-1. **Compare quantization schemes** - Examine W8A16, W4A16, and W8A8 configurations and when to use each

-2. **Analyze group size impact** - Review pre-computed perplexity for g128 vs g64

-3. **Inspect output formats** - Compare SafeTensors and GGUF file structures

-4. **Interactive comparison** - Query pre-deployed models and observe quality differences

 ## 🎯 Next Steps

 Continue to **[Testing Pipeline](./4-testing-pipeline.md)** to learn how to validate and deploy quantized models.